When to plant Mint in Scott County, IA

 Scott County, Iowa is in USDA Hardiness Zone 5b.
 The average last spring frost is April 15 and first fall frost is October 17.

-Scott County County sits in USDA Zone 5b.
+Scott County sits in USDA Zone 5b.
 Mint grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Mint grow in Scott County County's climate?
+Can Mint grow in Scott County's climate?

 Your Scott County Garden Planner — Free